mrciolino/wiki-backup/timeline.md

 - The party meets Verondora the giant feywild spider.
 - Spoops tells Verondora all about his religion.
 They take great interest in it and convert to the religion.
 Verondora and her children are all now worshippers of Spoops.
 - gaudiena gave us right to enter to the vale -> gives us two medallions, each is a gold chain with an emerald medallian, that says "friend and warrior".
 She says we must visit to talk to meldrion.
-- The party return the princess of Hellaress home.
+- The party return the princess of Hellaress to her home.

 - Delivering the ring to King Sunfenix.
 When the king puts on the ring, Bane takes over his body.